gokhanergen-tech/original-article-computer-science/README.md

 # 📚 Computer Science Original Articles

-A structured collection of original articles covering core and advanced topics in Computer Science, Artificial Intelligence, Optimization, Large Language Models, and Computer Vision.
+A structured collection of original articles covering core and advanced topics in Computer Science.

 This repository is designed as a long-term technical knowledge base combining mathematical foundations, algorithmic insights, and modern research directions.